Zankoku-Okuno/blag/site/journal/clock.md

 ### Ecliptic

 In the left of the figure, a cross-section of the Earth is given, with the equator in red, and Tropics of Cancer and Capricorn in blue and green respectively.
-The ecliptic is defined[^more properly, the tropics are defined by the observed ecliptic, but math don't care] as a (particular) great circle osculating the two tropics.
+The ecliptic is defined^[more properly, the tropics are defined by the observed ecliptic, but math don't care] as a (particular) great circle osculating the two tropics.

 <svg width=400 height=200 viewBox="-1.1 -1.1 4.4 2.2">
     <circle cx=0 cy=0 r=1 fill=none stroke=#000 stroke-width=0.02 />